 The Rockies are at risk of erosion, which can create deep canyons and chasms.
 However, this is natural for many mountain ranges, so it is unlikely to be anything to worry about.

 There is a small tea house which sits 7,000 feet above a valley in Lake Louise, on the Canadian side of the Rockies.
 This tea house has been standing for over 100 years!
-It’s something of a traveller’s refuge.
+It’s something of a traveler’s refuge.